The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: The sub-exponential growth case

-For each generator $s \in S$, we define We will prove that as $\e \to 0$, the diffeomorphisms $s_{\e}$ get closer to being angle preserving maps in the standard metric $m_0$ on $\s^2$.
-We recall the metric definition of quasi-conformal map, see \cite{Hub}:
+We will prove that as $\e \to 0$, the diffeomorphisms $s_{\e}$ get closer to being conformal with respect to the standard metric $m_0$ on $\Ss^2$.
+To do that, we first recall the purely metric definition of quasiconformality (see for instance \cite{HeinonenKoskelaQuasiconfMapsMet} for more details):